 Zuma’s most difficult task will be to fulfil his post-election promise to unite the country.
 Nearly all the nation’s whites and coloured people voted for the DA and South Africa’s communities still live along colour-coded lines despite the emergence of a growing black middle class.
 As Matthew Tostevin writes at Reuters, Zuma will have to juggle the needs of those who want a greater share of the wealth with those who feel politically marginalised.

-There is also suspicion over the long-standing charges against Zuma which were suddenly dropped two weeks prior to the election.
+There is also suspicion over the long-standing charges against Zuma suddenly dropped two weeks prior to the election.
 In 2005 his personal financial adviser, Schabir Shaik was sentenced to 15 years imprisonment for soliciting and paying bribes and for fraud, mostly to benefit his boss.
-Zuma was then charged with 16 offences for corruption, money-laundering and racketeering in a controversial $5bn 1999 arms deal with French company Thint.
-After a complicated court case, the charges were first deemed unlawful, then reinstated on appeal, before finally being dropped due to flaws in the legal process.
-State prosecutors denied they had yielded to pressure from the incoming government but said that their case had been irretrievably compromised by pressure from the old Mbeki administration.
+Zuma was charged with 16 offences for corruption, money-laundering and racketeering in a controversial $5bn 1999 arms deal with French company Thint.
+After a complicated court case, the charges were deemed unlawful, then reinstated on appeal, before finally being dropped due to flaws in the legal process.
+State prosecutors denied they had yielded to pressure from the incoming government but said that their case had been irretrievably compromised by pressure from the Mbeki administration.

 Zuma also survived a rape charge in 2005 brought by the daughter of a friend.
 The case was dismissed after the judge ruled the sex was consensual.
-However Zuma’s testimony revealed startlingly naïve attitudes about sex and AIDS, including an admission that he had unprotected sex with an HIV-positive woman but he showered afterward to reduce the risk of infection.
+Zuma’s testimony revealed startlingly naïve attitudes about sex and AIDS, including an admission that he had unprotected sex with an HIV-positive woman but he showered afterward to reduce the risk of infection.
 Zuma’s handlers, aware of his unorthodox opinions, shut him down during the election campaign and he refused to answer all policy questions deferring instead to the ANC’s executive committee.